deliveroo/deliveroo.engineering/_guidelines/active-record.md

 This is because your migration has to work up and down even if your model no longer exists, has been renamed, or has had and internal API change!

-Migrations _maybe_ exceptionally use PORO models to facilitate complex data changes, though.
+Migrations _may_ exceptionally use PORO models to facilitate complex data changes, though.

 Good (roughly):